mosip/documentation/docs/upgrade-platform.md

 **Note**: Disable the `masterdata loader` and `regproc-reprocessor`.

-### Activities once all the upgraded services are operational
+## Step 4: Execution of activities once all upgraded services are operational

 * To resend the partner and policy details to IDA, please run the PMS utility job once.
 You can find the steps to run the job [here](https://github.com/mosip/migration-utility/blob/develop/pms-115-120/README.md).